schicwp/dinky-cms/doc/SEARCH.md

 The content api (**/api/v1/content**) is served by the mongoDB hosting content.
 This allows for simple searching, and includes some indexing, but is best used when looking at content metadata fields (eg, the _state_, _type_, _owner_ etc).

-The search api is serviced by elasticsearch and can also search on metadata, but can
+The search api is serviced by elasticsearch and can search on metadata, but can also do the full text searching of a robust search engine.

 ## Using _search_ to separate _working_ from _live_ content